BRp99/body-pose-detection/README.md

 ## Process:
-I started this project using the MediaPipe library for pose detection.

-Initially, I set up video capture using OpenCV and then used MediaPipe's pose detection functionality to obtain the positions of the landmarks.
+1. Initially, I set up video capture using OpenCV and then used MediaPipe's pose detection functionality to obtain the positions of the landmarks.
+Then I use MediaPipe library for pose detection.

-The poses were visualized both in the original video and in a separate image, highlighting the extracted pose.
+2. The poses were visualized both in the original video and in a separate image, highlighting the extracted pose.

 **At the end of this README, you will find videos presenting the project results and images documenting the thought process, providing a deeper understanding of the development journey.**